-Your garden fresh food donations to a local food pantry this year will be more critical than ever.
+Your garden fresh food donations to a local food pantry are more critical than ever.
 Hungry families and those living with or recovering from illness need your fresh produce.

 To keep yourself, the food pantry staff and the hungry families safe, please follow these guidelines: